confluentinc/examples/ccloud/docs/beginner-cloud.rst

    You should see: ``Deleted environment "env-5qz2q"``.

-If you run a demo that ends prematurely, you may receive the following error message when trying to run the demo again (``ccloud environment create demo-script-env``):
+If the tutorial run ends prematurely, you may receive the following error message when trying to run the example again (``ccloud environment create demo-script-env``):

 .. code-block:: text